Parliament unanimously approves president Bio’s government first budget

 Total import value amounted to US$355 million during Quarter 1 of 2018 and was 11 percent lower relative to the same period in 2017.
 Of this, the value of food imports was (US$134.8 million) accounting for 39 percent of total imports; machinery and transport equipment, (US$ 64.1 million); mineral fuel and lubricant, (US$58.5 million); and manufactured goods, (US$ 31 million).

-The trade deficit for Quarter 1, 2018 is estimated at US$244.5 million.
+The trade deficit for Quarter 1 (2018) is estimated at US$244.5 million.
 Gross foreign exchange reserves of the Bank of Sierra Leone amounted to US$507.79 million (about three months of import cover) by end June 2018.

-Major inflows during the period include royalties on minerals and fisheries while outflows include external debt service payments and disbursements to our embassies overseas.
+Major inflows during the period include royalties on minerals and fisheries, while outflows include external debt service payments and disbursements to our embassies overseas.

 The official exchange rate depreciated from Le7, 541.16 in December 2017 to Le 7,695.47 in June 2018.
 The spill over effect was substantially high in foreign exchange transactions in the parallel market.